-Instead of plastic water bottles, switch to glass or other eco-friendly materials to avoid BPA and other toxic chemicals.
+NO plastic water bottles.
+Instead, switch to glass or other eco-friendly items such as a Neti or a Hydroflask to avoid BPA and other endocrine disrupting chemicals.
 Ten popular U.S. bottled water brands contain mixtures of 38 different pollutants, including bacteria, fertilizer, Tylenol and industrial chemicals, some at levels no better than tap water, according to lab tests conducted by the Environmental Working Group (EWG).

 It’s especially important to avoid drinking water that has been in sun-heated plastic containers or drinking from plastic containers that have been left in a hot vehicle or warehouse.

 The bottle water industry has also contributed to one of the biggest environmental problems facing the world today.
-Only one-fifth of the bottles produced by the industry are recycled.
-The remaining four-fifths pile up at landfills, litter our neighborhoods and foul our oceans.
+Only 20% of the bottles produced by the industry are recycled.
+The remaining 80% pile up at landfills, litter our neighborhoods, poison our animals, mammals, and pollute our oceans.